SEO

 Online SEO Tactics

-- Produce consistent, high-quality content that shows search engines your site is fresh and relevant.
+• Produce consistent, high-quality content that shows search engines your site is fresh and relevant.
+Include human-first perspective content, such as thought leadership, industry forecasts and authentic experiences, to gain visibility in an AI-driven content world.

-- Write meta descriptions that are unique and entice click-through rate; the better the click-through rate, the better for SEO.
+• Write unique meta descriptions that entice click-through rates.
+The higher the click-through rates, the better for SEO.

 Offline SEO Tactics

-- Get backlinks with high-quality content.
-When other sites link to your site, this increases your authority with the search engines.
+• Get backlinks with high-quality content.
+When other sites link to your site, your authority with the search engines increases.